Sociotechnology: Community and technology

 Accelerating growth of technology is a major problem and cause of destabilization of a communicational world.
 Paul Virilio believes that the "real" is being mistaken by virtual and the virtual world destroys physical presence.
 Marshall McLuhan wrote about the extension of human senses and the nervous system into the world through electronic media.
 Essentially he believes that the mind, the self, and consciousness are made from already created technology, media, and language as opposed to create naturally like those who made technology, media, and language.
 The image of one's self becomes aware of itself in a world of technology.
 Consciousness and desire become less individualistic and turns into more already constituted social forms.
 The response to how someone feels something, what it means, and how it feels (for example feeling "attached" to someone after losing your virginity to them) is already set up through media communication (show, music, movies, articles).
 People will anticipate that they will be attached because of what they already know about it, so when it happens they do feel attached because that is how they were programmed to feel.
 People have turned to technology to create their "self" and determine how they feel and act.
 The conscious mind does not move into a world-as-other mindset but into an already constituted world.

 Lewis Mumford believed the world of relying on technology began with early human experiments in industrialization including coal mines because coal and iron built and powered industrialization.
 It has come to the point where communication is relied on technology.
 Conversation turned into talking through a machine (texting, phone calls, social media).

 The difference between the past and present technology is the extent of social binding.
 The more social forces it binds together the more powerful the technology is.
 For example, the attack on the World Trade Center as opposed to the attack of Pearl Harbor.
 It took a year to see the film of the attack on the American battleships.
 Because of this, people were more unaware and it was less of a big deal than what 9-11 was.
 During the terrorist attack in 2001, everything was broadcast in the moment.
-People were seeing the destruction with their own eyes in the moment, causing more ridicule and passion for the situation.
+People were seeing the destruction with their own eyes in the moment, causing more passion for the situation.